newville/wxmplot/doc/imagepanel.rst

 .. image:: images/image_3color_white.png
    :width: 85%

-This gives a slightly different view of the same data, and the images may be more suitable for printed documents and presentations.
+This gives a slightly different view of the same data, with results that may be more suitable for printed documents and presentations.